ShrishtiKarkera/django-blog/README.md

-## Django blog website with AWS file upload
+## Django blog website using AWS for deployment and storage
 _____________________________________________________
 This is an old project of mine and uses Django 2.1
 _____________________________________________________